West Texas Consultants.

 When the updates are finished, you may be asked to restart.
 Do so, then return to Microsoft's Windows Update and continue this process until the web page says there are no more critical updates.

-If your business has multiple computers, Microsoft has a free product available called Windows Software Update Services (WSUS).
+If your business has multiple computers, Microsoft has a free product available called WSUS.

 It is software you install onto your server that allows you to run your own Windows Update Server in-house.
 This reduces the amount of bandwidth used by updates, but mainly gives you great control over updates well as good reporting.
-Visiting the WSUS website for more information.
+Contact us for more information on setting up WSUS.